athomasq/athomasq.github.io/navigation/stream.md

 The following things are all simultaneously true:

 * It's always good to raise just a little bit more than you think you need, things always take longer than you expect

 * Don't underestimate the mental stress of limited runway / cash running out, having a margin of safety is helpful

-* bBt too much cash isn't helpful, it leads to bad decisions (loss of focus / urgency, chasing lower priorities, spreading too thin, loss of frugal / hustle culture)
+* But too much cash isn't helpful, it leads to bad decisions (loss of focus / urgency, chasing lower priorities, spreading too thin, loss of frugal / hustle culture)

-* you'd be surprised at how much you can accomplish with very little
+* You'd be surprised at how much you can accomplish with very little

-* hiring (ie throwing more people at the problem) is almost never the answer to business challenges
+* Hiring (ie throwing more people at the problem) is almost never the answer to business challenges

-* at the same time, a really good senior hire can definitely move the needle if you find the right one
+* At the same time, a really good senior hire can definitely move the needle if you find the right one

 * PMF rarely depends on building "one more feature"

 * Raising at a lower valuation makes it *significantly* easier to raise the next round

 * And this continues inductively all the way till your exit

 * Intermediate round valuations don't make a meaningful difference to your final financial outcome as a founder -- the only thing that matters is your exit valuation, times your probability of exit -- everything else is a second-order term

 * (The exception is if you are able to "skip" a round entirely eg go from seed to series B -- but that's hard/rare and risky to build a strategy around

 Net-net, my bias is always to make a frugal (not lavish) plan, where the frugality comes from staying focused and disciplined and "doing less" (ie not from skimping on costs); keep the valuation under control, but then add just a little bit of extra cash to give you a margin of safety.